Brian Lamb and SCRC Staff, September 2016. Copyright GMU University Libraries.

 Brian Lamb and Manuscripts and Archives Librarian, Liz Beckman, in the stacks – September 2016.
 Copyright GMU University Libraries.

 C-SPAN (Cable-Satellite Public Affairs Network) was founded in 1979 by Brian Lamb, with the aim of televising sessions of the U.S. Congress and offering broader access and coverage of public affairs events.
 Lamb was an integral part of the development of C-SPAN, and having been a White House telecommunications policy staffer and Washington bureau chief for Cablevision magazine, brought valuable experience and insight to the job.
 Lamb became renowned for his many interviews and interviewing style, particularly on his show Booknotes (1984 – 2004).
 Lamb currently hosts the show Q & A on C-SPAN, and his strong and singular influence on the network continues to this day.
 C-SPAN itself has expanded over the years, covering live gavel-to-gavel floor proceedings of the U.S. House of Representatives and U.S. Senate, public affairs events, congressional hearings and history programming.
 (Source: C-SPAN.)

-With such an expansive career under his belt, one can imagine the breadth and scope of the papers donated to SCRC by Lamb.
+This collection – created and donated by the C-SPAN Corporation – is large in breadth and scope.
 The numerous materials include correspondence, photographs, books, press releases, clippings, viewer mail, regalia, audio-visual materials, exhibit objects, and regalia (and more!) totaling to roughly 170 boxes.

 C-SPAN records in the stacks.